RedHatQE/polarizer/README.md

 and instead of keeping the map file in synch and possibly making TestCase import requests at compile time, this is now delegated to runtime.

+The bigger news is that polarizer is more modular (with eventual plans to use Java 9 modules) by splitting out several tasks to their own projects.
+For example, the metadata is split out into the [metatdata][-metadata] project, the xunit generation into the [reporter][-reporter] project, the web services into the [polarizer-vertx][-pvertx] project, and the Unified Message Bus library in the []

 ## Why a new version?

-While polarize got the job done, it was just too complex and wieldy, so I looked at several things to see what I could do to make things easier:
+While polarize got the job done, it was just too complex and wieldy.
+Also, it was very tightly married to the java platform which has hindered its adoption.
+So I looked at several things to see what I could do to make things easier:

 - polarizer will run as a web service instead of as a standalone project running at compile time
   - Currently targeting REST, but also looking at websockets and GraphQL
 - Simple API
-  - createMapping: given a jar file and a mapping file, return a new mapping file
+  - Create Mapping: given a jar file and a mapping file, return a new mapping file
-  - createTestDefinition: given a jar file, a map file, and a json request, return TestCase XML definitions
-  - testCaseImport: given a TestCase XML file and map file, make request to Polarion returning a new mapping file
+  - TestCase Import: given a TestCase XML file and map file, make request to Polarion returning a new mapping file
-  - xunitImport: given an xunit file, make request to Polarion and return response
+  - Xunit Import: given an xunit file, make request to Polarion and return response
+  - Create Xunit: given a mapping file and a regular xunit file, return an xunit file compatible with /import/xunit

 Future APIs on the roadmap:

-- createXunit: given a mapping file and a regular xunit file, return an xunit file compatible with /import/xunit
+- Create TestDefinition:
+  - For java: Given a jar file, a map file, and a json request, return TestCase XML definitions
+  - For non-java: Given source code, a map file, and a json request, return TestCase XML definitions
 - All the above APIs but for projects using a metadata file instead of a jar file
   - Allows projects in other languages to only need to supply a JSON metadata form